Some of you may be a little scared, okay terrified of giving birth.

 I met my friend Moira when her son was around two-years old.

 She lived in the house across the street from the place I had just rented and she was pregnant with her second child.

-We’d hang out on her porch and she would tell me where all the good restaurants in the neighbourhood were and I would tell her about drunken evenings out with friends.
+We’d hang out on her porch and she would tell me where all the good restaurants in the neighborhood were and I would tell her about drunken evenings out with friends.
 I was impressed with her domestic prowess and she was impressed with my reckless, unscheduled life.

 “Uh, well not me” Moira said.
 So I asked how long it took for her son to get here.
 “44 minutes” she replied.
 “You mean 44 minutes after you started pushing?”
 I tried to correct her.
 “No, 44 minutes from the time I thought something may be happening until he was here.”

 She proceeded to tell me that she got up in the middle of the night thinking she had to go to the bathroom.
 She wiped and saw blood so she got worried and got dressed to go to the hospital.
 Then she had one pain and thought, “Oh man, this is it.”
 Woke her husband up and got herself to the hospital.
 She had one more pain in the parking garage and felt like she needed to push but held off until she could get inside.
 The nurses heard her story and just rolled their eyes at the first-time-mother tale and admitted her.
 The moment she got in a bed she told the nurse she wanted to push so the nurse said, “go for it” and out came the baby.
 No pain.
 Just…here.

 At this point, I decided Moira must be an idiot.

 Surely you cannot be in labor for 44 minutes and just give birth like that.
 Surely she was one of those people that were in denial about the pain or just too dense to notice.
 I mean, the girl is about 5’3″ and 110 lbs soaking wet.
 It’s not like she has giant hips and some cavernous vagina that can just unhinge and fire a kid out.
 She must be wrong.